Find Your Perfect School

 How much do Occupational Therapy Assistants earn?

-As of May 2020, the BLS states that the average annual salary for an Occupational Therapy Assistant was $62,940, with the highest 10% earning upwards of $84,090 or more per year.
+As of May 2021, the Bureau of Labor Statistics states that the median annual wage for an Occupational Therapy Assistant was $61,730 annually, with the highest 10% earning upwards of $80,210 or more per year.
+An Occupational Therapy Assistant can earn more by pursuing a career as an Occupational Therapist with some additional training and education.

 How much does an Occupational Therapy Aide earn?

-According to the BLS, Occupational Therapy Aides earned a salary of $30,180 per year as of May 2020.
-The highest 10% made upwards of $58,800 annually, depending on experience.
+According to the Bureau of Labor Statistics, Occupational Therapy Aides earned a salary of $33,560 per year as of May 2021.
+The highest 10% made upwards of $61,960 annually, depending on experience.
+With additional training, an Occupational Therapy Aide can be promoted to an Occupational Therapy Assistant.

 How much do Occupational Therapists earn in comparison to becoming an Assistant?

 If you decide to advance in your career and become a fully-licensed Occupational Therapist with a master’s degree, naturally, you would expect an exorbitant pay raise, right?
-After all, the costs incurred in getting your degree needs to bring you an excellent return on your investment.
+After all, the costs of getting your degree will need to bring you an excellent return on your investment.

 The field of Occupational Therapy is well regulated.
-To become licensed as a Certified Occupational Therapy Assistant (COTA), you will need to receive your training from an accredited training facility, complete the fieldwork and pass the exam provided by the National Board for Certification in Occupational Therapy (NBCOT).
+To become licensed as a Certified Occupational Therapy Assistant (COTA), you will need to receive your training from an accredited training facility, complete the fieldwork and pass the certification examination provided by the National Board for Certification in Occupational Therapy (NBCOT).

 State laws do not regulate Occupational Therapy Aides; therefore, certification is not required.

-If you would like to showcase your expertise in a particular area, such as in eating and swallowing, or for those who are vision-impaired, the American Occupational Therapy Association (AOTA) offers specialty certifications.
+If you would like to showcase your expertise in a particular area, such as eating and swallowing, or for those who are vision-impaired, the American Occupational Therapy Association (AOTA) offers specialty certifications.
+If you want to up your game, successful completion of specialty or advanced certifications through the American Occupational Therapy Association can earn you some additional money in your paycheck!

 Is being an Occupational Therapy Assistant a hard job?